adap/flower/doc/source/contributing-baselines.rst

 .. note::
     For a detailed set of steps to follow, check the `Baselines README on GitHub <https://github.com/adap/flower/tree/main/baselines>`_.

-Let's say you want to contribute the code of your most recent Federated Learning publication, *FedAweseome*.
-There are only three steps necessary to create a new *FedAweseome* Flower Baseline:
+Let's say you want to contribute the code of your most recent Federated Learning publication, *FedAwesome*.
+There are only three steps necessary to create a new *FedAwesome* Flower Baseline:

 #. **Get the Flower source code on your machine**
     #.
 Fork the Flower codebase: gt to the `Flower GitHub repo <https://github.com/adap/flower>`_ and fork the code (click the *Fork* button in the top-right corner and follow the instructions)